Sarrasine (opera): The Plot of Balzac's Novella

+20th Century Scholarly Interest

-For over than a century after its publication, Sarrasine was relatively little known but, starting in the 1960s, Balzac's novella has garnered considerable interest among the scholars in the fields of literary theory, philosophy, semiotics, as well as history of culture, music, voice, gender and sexuality and, eventually, among general reading public.
+For over a century after its publication, Sarrasine was relatively little known but, starting in the 1960s, Balzac's novella has garnered considerable interest among the scholars in the fields of literary theory, philosophy, semiotics, as well as history of culture, music, voice, gender and sexuality and, eventually, among general reading public.
 Thus, the choice of Balzac's novella as a literary basis for a contemporary Baroque opera pastiche is notable not only because it speaks to present-day cultural issues but also because it contributes to over half century of growing intellectual, cultural and social engagement with this work.

+Plot and Character Modifications in Opera Libretto

 The structure and narrative of the opera closely cleaves to that of Balzac's novella but the modifications are notable in their interest and significance.
 One notable staging decision made by the creators of the opera pastiche was to recast the unidentified narrator of the novella as Balzac himself.
 As Balzac begins to tell the story of Sarrasine and Zambinella to Madame de Rochefide, the opera proceeds as if the two Parisians have travelled back in time and find themselves 'literally' in the company of the young French sculptor, the opera star and all the other participants and witnessed of their fateful story.
 In the final twist, it is the Cardinal's men but Balzac himself, and perhaps even Madame de Rochefide to some degree, who save Zambinella from Sarrasine's murderous intention and, in the resulting scuffle, kill Sarrasine instead, intentionally or not.
 While one reviewer, notable for his overall hostility to the project and its literary source, managed to find fault with these staging choices, the known facts about Balzac's Parisian lifestyle and social circle, as well as the significant autobiographical elements of his literary work, make this staging choice not only dramaturgically effective but also coherent and historically grounded.
 Moreover, Balzac's and Madame de Rochefide's apparent 'presence' and 'participation' in the story of Zambinella, Sarrasine and the Cardinal are easily 'readable' by contemporary audiences who are broadly familiar with fantastic realism and post-modern literary devices.
 That it is Balzac, rather than the Cardinal's men, who kill Sarrasine in the opera is a particular treat to those in the audience who know the novella and can appreciate that it is indeed the novella's author who, in the very real sense, 'decided' how his title character's story would end.
 All of this is underscored in the opera co-creators' understanding of both their process and product as "a modern, post-modern production" that deliberately overcomes boundaries, "temporal, spatial and the supposed boundaries between fiction and reality."